 - COMPLETE YOUR HOMEWORK BEFORE THE BEGINNING OF EACH CLASS.
-Although some homework activities are intended to consolidate what you have learnt in class, most of them have been designed to prepare you for the next class.
+Some homework activities are intended to consolidate what you have learnt in class, while others have been designed to prepare you for the next class.
 You need to complete these activities before the beginning of each class in order to be able to participate effectively in it.

 - STUDY THE VOCABULARY AND GRAMMAR ASSIGNED BY YOUR TEACHER BEFORE THE BEGINNING OF EACH CLASS.
 This course follows a flipped classroom approach, which means you are responsible to study grammar and vocabulary outside the class.
-Grammar explanations can be found in the textbook and in the grammar tutorials available in MySpanishLab.
-During class time, your teacher will solve your grammar doubts and correct your lexical and grammatical errors, but s/he will not provide long grammar explanations.
+Grammar explanations can be found in the textbook and in the grammar tutorials available in The Spanish Hub.
+During class time, your teacher will solve your grammar doubts and correct your lexical and grammatical errors, but they will not provide long grammar explanations.
 Most class time will be devoted to communicative activities in which you will be required to put into use the vocabulary and grammar previously studied as homework.
-You will only be able to complete classroom activities successfully, if you have viewed the online grammar tutorials and studied the new vocabulary and grammatical structures in the textbook before the beginning of each class.
-On day 1, your teacher will explain the rationale for this approach, what is expected from you, and the resources you have to succeed in the class.
+You will only be able to complete classroom activities successfully, if you have completed the "Prepárate" activities and studied the vocabulary and grammar assigned by your teacher as homework.

 - USE THE SPANISH LANGUAGE IN THE CLASSROOM WHENEVER POSSIBLE.
 From the very first day, your teacher will conduct the class almost entirely in Spanish.
 You are also expected to use Spanish as much as possible, during small group work as well as whole class activities.
 However, it is OK to ask a question in English if you feel you don’t have the necessary competence to do it in Spanish.
 Also, remember that you are not expected to understand everything your teacher is saying and you should not be afraid of making mistakes—we learn by making them.
 Throughout the course, your ability to produce and understand oral Spanish will develop.